pqtato-guides/pqtato-guides.github.io/docs/sideloading.md

 !!! info
     This guide is work in progress.
 ## Setting it all up
-First things first, you will need a compatible USB cable.
-You can find the one I recommend towards the bottom of this page.
-You will also need a computer.
-Before we begin I would like to say this guide has been made for _Windows only_, but it could be adapted for other operating systems as well. <br/><br/>You will need to enable developer mode to be able to use an application called SideQuest.
-Don't worry, this won't do anything to your headset except for allowing you to install sideloaded applications, and a few other small things we won't go over.
-To be able to do that please follow the video guide below.
-After that you can unplug the headset for now.
+Before we begin I would like to say this guide has been made for _Windows only_, but it could be adapted for other operating systems as well.
+Please follow the video guide below for instructions on how to sideload.
 You can find the needed links in the links section.
+The cable that they used is available right above the links.
+!!! note
+    Cas said that the cable is official but it is actually just recommended by Oculus if you are not using the Oculus Link cable.
 _Remember you can make the video bigger by pressing the :material-fullscreen: button._<br/>
-<iframe style="border:0;width:420px;height:237px;" src="https://www.youtube.com/embed/nlflUCGOuHo?start=100&end=219&modestbranding=1&rel=0" allowfullscreen></iframe>
+<iframe style="border:0;width:420px;height:237px;" src="https://www.youtube.com/embed/SDljN6UqO34?start=0&end=325&modestbranding=1&rel=0" allowfullscreen></iframe>
-<br/>**Source: Virtual Reality Oasis**<br/>
-You should now be ready to install SideQuest.
-Earlier I mentioned SideQuest, and you are probably asking what it is.
-SideQuest is mainly a huge library of applications not on the Oculus Store you can install with sideloading.
-It can also install applications as APK files that you can download elsewhere.
-If you don't know what an APK it is just like an installer for a specific app on Android which your Oculus Quest uses.
+<br/>**Source: Cas and Chary VR**<br/>
-There are also a few other features I will not cover in this guide.<br/><br/>Anyways, to install SideQuest just download the Windows installer from the download page below.
-Once downloaded, please open it and install it as you normally would with any other application.
-Remember to read each part of the installer.
-It should now be in your start menu for you to open anytime.<br/>**If you need any help with SideQuest, sideloading, etc. please join the SideQuest Discord below.**
+**If you need any help with SideQuest, sideloading, etc. please join the SideQuest Discord below.**

+## Wirelessly Streaming your Oculus Quest
+Work in progress :construction:

 ## Custom Environments
 Work in progress :construction: